georgexyz19/georgexyz.com/content/posts/flask-user-authentication.md

 Page 113 of the book has an excellent description on how flask-login works.

-The login for user registration is simpler.
-This is a typical form which is collecting some data from a user and saving the data in a db.
-The steps is simple.
+The user registration process is simpler.
+It is a typical form collecting data from a user and saving the data in a database.
+Here are the steps.

 1. Add a link on the `login` template page for user registration.
 2. Create a `register` view function.